Pylons/trypyramid.com/README.md

 At the bare minimum you'll need the following for doing development:

-- hugo
-- NodeJS with yarn
+- NodeJS 13+ with yarn

 ## Installing